Finding a living donor

 - Decide whether you’re comfortable letting this person donate for you.

 - Give them the transplant center’s phone number, so they can make an appointment to begin testing and interviews.
-The UNOS Patient Services telephone line is not connected to your transplant center, and due to privacy laws, UNOS can’t look up your patient information and forward it to your transplant center.
+The OPTN Patient Services telephone line is not connected to your transplant center, and due to privacy laws, we can’t look up your patient information and forward it to your transplant center.

 - If multiple people offer, have all of them call the transplant center because it’s best to have more options in case 1 donor isn’t a good match

 The center will talk with possible donors privately before they begin testing and interviews to make sure:

 What if my donor lives in another state?

 Your donor may be able to get tested closer to their home.
 Call OPTN Patient Services at 888-894-6361 to get this process started.

 The transplant center will do many medical tests on your donor.
 The center will only let your donor donate if they don’t face major medical, mental, or financial risks from donating.

 What if I have a donor, but they aren’t a match or aren’t a great match?

 You may find someone willing to donate who isn’t a good match for you.
 This means there’s a strong chance your body will reject their donated kidney.